rust-lang/rfcs/text/0000-template.md

 }
 ```
 In this case, to utilize an inner function, one would have to duplicate all of these constraints, obviously discouraging said usage.

+I am personally unable to deduce why this behavior exists, as there is no rational past "inner functions are treated as toplevel functions", which seems odd to me - they are not, so why treat them as such?
+They can still be hoisted to the toplevel with this change and the elaboration detailed below.

 # Reference-level explanation